jcorioland/WindowsContainersHOL/DockerComposeWindows.md

 - Ratings Api : a simple rest API that returns a message with its version and the hostname where it is currently executed

 All the source code for this application can be found in the [Sources](https://github.com/jcorioland/WindowsContainersHOL/tree/master/Sources) folder of this repository.

-You can install [Visual Studio Code](https://code.visualstudio.com) (available on Linux, macOS or Windows) to be able to work with this source code.
+You can use any text editor to visualize the sources or you can install [Visual Studio Code](https://code.visualstudio.com) (available on Linux, macOS or Windows) to be able to work with this source code.

 First, clone this repository using the following command: